Riester – Privacy Policy

 Further information on processing methods, procedures and services used:

-We use Internet-accessible software services (so-called "cloud services", also referred to as "Software as a Service") provided on the servers of its providers for the following purposes: document storage and administration, calendar management, e-mail delivery, spreadsheets and presentations, exchange of documents, content and information with specific recipients or publication of websites, forms or other content and information, as well as chats and participation in audio and video conferences.
+We use Internet-accessible software services (so-called "cloud services", also referred to as "Software as a Service") provided on the servers of HubSpot for the following purposes: document storage and administration, calendar management, e-mail delivery, spreadsheets and presentations, exchange of documents, content and information with specific recipients, publication of websites, forms, or other content and information, as well as chats and participation in audio and video conferences.

-Within this framework, personal data may be processed and stored on the provider's servers insofar as this data is part of communication processes with us or is otherwise processed by us in accordance with this privacy policy.
-This data may include in particular master data and contact data of data subjects, data on processes, contracts, other proceedings and their contents.
-Cloud service providers also process usage data and metadata that they use for security and service optimization purposes.
+Within this framework, personal data may be processed and stored on HubSpot's servers when it is part of communication processes with us or is otherwise processed by us in accordance with this privacy policy.
+This data may include in particular master data and contact data of data subjects, data on processes, contracts, other proceedings, and their contents.
+Cloud service providers like HubSpot also process usage data and metadata, which they use for security and service optimization purposes.

-If we use cloud services to provide documents and content to other users or publicly accessible websites, forms, etc., providers may store cookies on users' devices for web analysis or to remember user settings (e.g. in the case of media control).
+If we use cloud services to provide documents and content to our distributors or make it publicly accessible (e.g., for downloading content or other resources via file-sharing systems), HubSpot may store cookies on users' devices for web analysis or to remember user settings (e.g., to enable the viewing of content or the configuration of media control).

-• Purposes of Processing: Office and organisational procedures; Information technology infrastructure (Operation and provision of information systems and technical devices, such as computers, servers, etc.).).
+- Purposes of Processing: Office and organisational procedures; Information technology infrastructure (Operation and provision of information systems and technical devices, such as computers, servers, etc.).
+Secure file sharing and document management (via HubSpot file system for distributors)

 Further information on processing methods, procedures and services used:

-In addition to web analysis, we can also use test procedures, e.g. to test and optimize different versions of our online services or their components.
+In addition to web analysis, we may also conduct testing procedures (such as A/B testing) to optimize different versions of our online services or their components.

 Further information on processing methods, procedures and services used: